M305-g/END-TO-END-HOSPITAL-READMISSION-ANALYSIS/README.md

 )

 **Dashboard Overview**

-The Power BI dashboard provides an interactive analysis of hospital readmission patterns across clinical conditions, patient demographics, and geographic regions.
-It is designed to support healthcare decision-making by highlighting key performance indicators and identifying high-risk areas contributing to readmissions.

 The dashboard is structured into three main analytical views: an executive overview displaying overall KPIs such as total patients and readmission rate, a clinical analysis section ranking conditions by readmission risk, and a demographic and regional view comparing performance across gender and regions.
 Interactive filters enable dynamic exploration of the data to uncover patterns and trends in hospital readmissions